svyatoslav-kubakh/docker-pelican/README.md

 # docker-pelican

-Ubuntu Linux container with python and ruby-sass.
+Ubuntu Linux container with pelican and dependencies (python and ruby-sass)